 2007 Steve Matson 2007 Steve Matson 2007 Steve Matson 2007 Steve Matson 2007 Steve Matson 2019 Matt Berger 2019 Matt Berger 2019 Matt Berger 2007 Steve Matson 2007 Steve Matson 2007 Steve Matson 2019 Matt Berger 2019 Matt Berger 2019 Matt Berger 2019 Matt Berger 2019 Matt Berger 2019 Matt Berger 2019 Matt Berger 2019 Matt Berger 2019 Matt Berger

-Astragalus gilmanii, a dicot, is a perennial herb that is native to California, and also found in Nevada.
+Astragalus gilmanii is a perennial herb that is native to California, and also found in Nevada.

 California Rare Plant Rank: 1B.2 (rare, threatened, or endangered in CA and elsewhere).